Our Board & Staff

 Eric Bondy, Board President

 Eric Bondy is a long-time educator and the former LCDS Upper School Head.
-He is currently pursuing studies at the Graduate School of Education at the University of Pennsylvania.
+Working on closing the opportunity gap has been an integral part of his personal and professional walk.
+In 2018 he earned his second masters, a M.S.Ed. in School and Mental Health Counseling, from the Graduate School of Education at the University of Pennsylvania.
+He works as a psychotherapist with Connect Counseling.
 He and his wife Mariana, a professor at Dickinson College, have a son and daughter.

 Deb Fry, Board Secretary